 5. Robert Duvall, Apocalypse Now (1979)

-The film is a masterpiece, but never quite recovers from Duvall leaving the screen after his famous napalm sequence, and that alone tells you how great he is because the film that follows his exit is among the greatest ever made.
+The film is a masterpiece, but it never quite recovers from Duvall leaving the screen after his famous napalm sequence, and that alone tells you how great he is because the film that follows his exit is among the greatest ever made.
 Unflinching, fearless, as bullets whiz past him and grenades explode near him.
 Perfection.

 6. Robert Preston, Victor Victoria (1982)